necator9/detection_method/README.md

 ```
 python3 run_detection.py -p path_to_config.yml
 ```
-By default `configs/config.yml` will be used.
+By default `configs/config.yml` is be used.

 ## Project structure
 Below are shown subdirectories only.